 - Who you are, and what company you represent

 2. It’s all about them—not you

 Count how many times you say your own name or company in an e-mail.
 Now count how many times you reference the prospect.
 What’s the score?
 It better be on the prospect’s side.
 We’re identifying with them in this e-mail; not pushing yourself or your services on them.
 For example:

 - I emailed you to quickly find out if what we offer can help you...

 - Executives like yourself are asking questions like:

 - The rest of 20XX is looking optimistic on many fronts.
 Would like to spend 15 minutes talking about your challenges for the rest of this year and the start of 20XX.

-Also, Use referrals and references.
-It is the number one way to get a cold call to a warm call.
+Also, use referrals and references.
+It is the No. 1 way to get a cold call to a warm call.

 - Insert appointment download